-The camp can host solo travelers and groups, as well as bachelor/bachelorette parties, and corporate retreats.
+The camp can host solo travelers and groups, bachelor/bachelorette parties, and corporate retreats.

 To help you disconnect, the camp doesn't offer Wi-Fi.

-At the camp, our group split into two, with four or five people opting to go whitewater rafting.
+Our group split into two at the camp, with four or five people opting to go whitewater rafting.